Hunt the Wumpus: Development

 In early 1973, Gregory Yob was looking through some of the games published by the People's Computer Company (PCC), and grew annoyed that there were multiple games, including Hurkle and Mugwump, that had the player "hide and seek" in a 10 by 10 grid.
 Yob was inspired to make a game that used a non-grid pattern, where the player would move through points connected through some other type of topology.
 Yob came up with the name "Hunt the Wumpus" that afternoon, and decided from there that the player would traverse through rooms arranged in a non-grid pattern, with a monster called a Wumpus somewhere in them.

-Yob chose a dodecahedron because it was his favorite platonic solid, and because he had once made a kite shaped like one.
+Yob chose a dodecahedron because it was his favorite Platonic solid, and because he had once made a kite shaped like one.
 From there, Yob added the arrows to shoot between rooms, terming it the "crooked arrow" as it would need to change directions to go through multiple caves, and decided that the player could only sense nearby caves by smell, as a light would wake the Wumpus up.
 He then added the bottomless pits, and a couple days later the super bats.
 Finally, feeling that players would want to create a map, he made the cave map fixed and gave each cave a number.
 Yob later claimed that, to his knowledge, most players did not create maps of the cave system, nor follow his expected strategy of carefully moving around the system to determine exactly where the Wumpus was before firing an arrow.
 While playtesting the game, Yob found it unexciting that the Wumpus always stayed in one place, and so changed it to be able to move.
 He then delivered a copy of the game, written in BASIC, to the PCC.

 In May 1973, one month after he had finished coding the game, Yob went to a conference at Stanford University and discovered that in the section of the conference where the PCC had set up computer terminals, multiple players were engrossed in playing Wumpus, making it, in his opinion, a hit game.
-The PCC first mentioned the game in its newsletter in September 1973 as a "cave game" that would be available to order through them soon, and gave it a full two-page description in its next issue in November 1973.
+The PCC first mentioned the game in its newsletter in September as a "cave game" that would be available to order through them soon, and gave it a full two-page description in its next issue in November of the same year.
 Tapes containing Wumpus were sold via mail order by both the PCC and Yob himself.
 The PCC description was republished along with source code in its book What to Do After You Hit Return in 1977, while a description of the game and its source code was published in Creative Computing in its October 1975 issue, and republished in The Best of Creative Computing the following year.
 It also appeared in other books of BASIC games, such as Computer Programs in BASIC in 1981.